The Welsh town named best place in UK to retire

 Llandudno, a coastal town with a scenic Victorian seafront dotted with palm trees, often draws praise from its ten million annual visitors.

 The pier was named one of the best in the UK by the National Piers Society in May 2025.
-The town also won the Gold award at the Royal Horticultural Society’s 2023 Britain in Bloom competition.
+Additionally, the town won the Gold award at the Royal Horticultural Society’s 2023 Britain in Bloom competition.

 As well as Bronze Age settlements and museums, there are several coastal walks that pass through Llandudno, offering stunning views over the Irish Sea.